tesseract-olap/tesseract/README.md

 Make sure your `~/.cargo/bin` is in your `PATH`.

-I also highly recommended using something like [direnv](https://github.com/direnv/direnv) to manage environment variables.
+We also recommended using something like [direnv](https://github.com/direnv/direnv) to manage environment variables.

 ### Dev commands
-From the repo root:
+From the root of the repository folder:
 - `just serve`: serves from debug build, using env vars for options
 - `just deploy {{target}}`: builds `--release` and will scp to target of your choice
 - `just check`: an alias for `watchexec cargo check`